linuxboot/heads-wiki/Installing-and-Configuring/Flashing-Guides/SPI-Programmer-Best-Practices.md

 ## ⚠️ Critical Safety Warning

 **ALWAYS disconnect all power sources before flashing:**
-- Remove batteries
+- Remove all batteries (internal and external), including CMOS
 - Disconnect AC adapter
-- Disconnect CMOS battery (recommended for extra safety)
+- Wait 30 seconds for capacitors to discharge

 **Never connect or disconnect the clip while the programmer is powered on.** This can damage your motherboard or SPI chip.